-The following process will apply to naming, renaming, or dedicating Town facilities such as buildings, parks, greenways, bikeways, public plaza areas, nature trails, etc. and to arterial and collector streets as defined in the street classifications in the Chapel Hill Design Manual.
+The following process will apply to naming, renaming, or dedicating Town facilities such as buildings, parks, greenways, bikeways, public plaza areas, nature trails, etc.

-Separate procedures as authorized below apply to naming or renaming Town facilities; to naming and renaming of residential streets (excluding collector and arterial streets) as classified in the Town's Design Manual; to granting naming rights to an interior portion of a Town facility for a predefined, limited period of time; and to the placement of memorial markers at Peace and Justice Plaza.
+Separate procedures as authorized below apply to naming and renaming of residential streets (excluding collector and arterial streets) as classified in the Town's Design Manual; to the sale of naming rights to a portion of a Town facility for a predefined, limited period of time; and to the placement of memorial markers at Peace and Justice Plaza.

-- 3. General Process for Naming Committee to Consider Naming or Renaming Town Facilities. - a.
+General Process for Naming Committee to Consider Naming or Renaming Town Facilities.

+- a.
 Requests to name or rename Town facilities will be considered in any of the following ways: - (1) Written or oral petition from the public to the Committee or the Council in a regular business meeting. - (2) Written or oral petition from an advisory board or commission. - (3) Written or oral petition from the Mayor or any Council member. - (4) Written or oral request from a donor of a property or a gift who may request a specific recognition as part of offering a gift to the Town. - b.
 All requests will be referred to the Naming Committee, which will make recommendations to the Council for a final decision. - c.
 The Naming Committee will observe the following process for developing and submitting recommendations to the Council.
-The Committee will: - (1) Seek ideas from appropriate Town boards and commissions and other community organizations or residents before making preliminary recommendations. - (2) Invite comments on preliminary recommendations.
+The Committee will: - Seek ideas from appropriate Town boards and commissions and other community organizations or residents before making preliminary recommendations. - (2) Invite comments on preliminary recommendations.
 When the Committee develops preliminary recommendations for naming facilities, it will distribute news releases to the media, to relevant community organizations, and otherwise seek comments from the public for at least one month.
-The Committee may publish paid notices of proposed facility names and may or may not hold public forums.

-(3) Submit recommendations for naming or renaming facilities to the Council for consideration at a regular business mee ting.
+The Committee may publish paid notices of proposed facility names and may or may not hold public forums. - (3) Submit recommendations for naming or renaming facilities to the Council for consideration at a regular business mee ting.
 The Committee may also recommend deferring or not naming facilities.

-4. General Policies for the Naming Committee.
+- 3. General Policies for the Naming Committee. - a.

-- a.
 The Committee will not, except in unusual circumstances, recommend names which would duplicate names of other facilities, including streets. - b.
 The Committee's recommendations to the Council will include a summary of comments received from Town boards, community organizations, and the public, as well as copies of written comments. - c.
 The Committee should give strong preference to naming a facility for persons who are deceased.
 Naming a facility for a living person will only be considered under extraordinary circumstances. - d.
 The Committee can distinguish between naming a facility for someone and dedicating a facility or portion of a facility in someone's honor.
 A dedication means that the facility will bear a plaque or marker stating the dedication to the person; however, the facility will not be known by the name of the person.

-5. Consideration by the Council.
+4. Consideration by the Council.

-In addition to receiving the Naming Committee's and Town boards' recommendations, the Council may receive brief comments from the public at Council meetings, and may establish time limits in accord with the Council's customs and procedures.
+In addition to receiving the Naming Committee's and Town boards' recommendations, the Council may receive brief comments from the public at Council meetings and may establish time limits in accord with the Council's customs and procedures.